Christianity in Mauritius: Government policies

 Mauritius gained independence in 1968 and there was no state religion in Mauritius defined in the constitution.
 The nation had no indigenous population nor any indigenous tribes or religion.
 The religious organizations present at the time of independence, namely, Roman Catholic Church, Church of England, Presbyterian Church, Seventh-day Adventist, Hindus and Muslims are recognized by parliamentary decree.
 The constitution and other laws protect freedom of religion.
 The groups recognized by the government before independence receive an annual sum for paying their adherents.
 The government allows overseas missionary groups to operate on a case-by-case basis, although there are no rules that prohibit proselytizing activities.
 The missionaries should obtain both residence permit and work permit to operate, which is provided for a maximum of three years, without any extension.
 There are lot of government holidays, most of which are religious indicating the heterogeneity of religions.
-As per the International Religious Freedom report of 2012 published by the United States Department of States, there were no incidence of religious abuses.
+As per the International Religious Freedom report of 2012 published by the United States Department of State, there were no incidence of religious abuses.
 The report also indicates other religions claim that Hindus have a majority in the government, while Hindus have sought a policy for anti-conversion.